 Much ink has been spilled — or rather, tweets fired off — over Bradley Cooper’s prosthetic nose in his Leonard Bernstein biopic.
 Because Cooper is not a Jew himself, dissenters opined, accentuating his schnoz was an act of crude caricature.
 Of ethnic derision.
 The word “Jewface” trended online for an …

 If you purchase an independently reviewed product or service through a link on our website, Rolling Stone may receive an affiliate commission.
-Disney’s latest live-action remake of an animated classic is the biggest new addition to Disney+ this month but September’s debuts stretch almost all the way back to the …
+It’s not Halloween season yet but some of the most intriguing Hulu debuts look pretty unsettling.
+One new series uses a creepy thriller to explore issues of race …

 Read More »